c0nstexpr/fishology/README.md

     - Use print to view statistics in hud.
     - Use clear to clear statistics.
   - Use last to view latest fishing round statistics
+- Bobber tracking.
+    - Indicator shows whether bobber is in open water

 ## License